Custom Integration

 The server example mirrors this flow by exposing a REST endpoint that returns frames when encoding succeeds and responds with a 400 status when validation fails.

-wrapper inherited from the 3.x.x generation.
-As additional devices move to the modular architecture, and to support protocols beyond LoRaWAN, the encoding API may evolve.
+NETRIS2.
+As additional devices move to the modular architecture, the available actions and input schemas may evolve.
 Review the release notes before upgrading.

 Adjusting measuring ranges and formatting